ShubhamAgarwal12/DetectLogo/README.md

 Considering the shortcomings of the template matching, a keypoint based detector seems to be a much better approach.
 I tried using the SIFT detector and discriptor from OpenCV in python.
 SIFT feature discriptor is scale, rotation and translation invariant so we can get better results compared to the template matching case.
-To account for skewness I used the skewed synthetic images as explaned in next section.
+To account for skewness I used the skewed synthetic images as part of the augmented dataset.
 Once we get good enough matches, we can compute corresponding homography to get the bounding box in the probe image.
+More details on the code can be found at http://docs.opencv.org/2.4/doc/tutorials/features2d/feature_homography/feature_homography.html.
 This approach is scalable as once we add new logos, we can just add the corresponding keypoints and label and utilize the same code.

 ### Some Results